Stockbroker: Functions

+Brokers typically combine all of these functions but may provide just one based on the client.
+For instance, brokers may act as financial advisors, giving investment advice to clients but not executing trades for them.

 Licensing and training requirements

+The path to stock brokerage usually involves formal training, certifications, and licenses.
+Most stockbrokers begin as career financial advisors or broker representatives and then go on to get their brokerage license after completing training on financial markets, products, regulations, and often sales, and passing exams (Series 7 and Series 63).

 Australia

 Up until January 1, 2019, investment professionals that offer financial advice in Australia had to pass training pursuant to RG146.
 They must hold an Australian Financial Services Licence that is overseen by the Australian Securities and Investments Commission.
 They are subject to fiduciary obligations.

 As of 2019, Australia's biggest online stockbroker was Commonwealth Securities, other large brokers were ANZ Share Investing, nabtrade and Westpac Online Investing.

 Canada

 In Canada, to be licensed as a "registered representative" or an "investment advisor" and thus be qualified to offer investment advice and trade all instruments with the exception of derivatives, an individual employed by an investment firm must have completed the Canadian Securities Course, the Conduct & Practices Handbook, and the 90-day Investment Advisor Training Program.
 Within 30 months of obtaining designation as a "registered representative", the registrant is further required to meet the post-licensing proficiency requirement to complete the Wealth Management Essentials course.
 A registered representative is also required to complete 30 hours of professional development (product knowledge) and 12 hours of compliance training every three year continuing education cycle as set out by the Investment Industry Regulatory Organization of Canada.
 To trade options and/or futures, a registered representative must pass the Derivatives Fundamentals Course in addition to the Options Licensing Course and/or the Futures Licensing Course, or alternatively, the Derivatives Fundamentals Options Licensing Course for options.